Service Detail

 Scope Includes

-• Process area build-outs and equipment support pads
+• Process area build-outs with equipment support pads, housekeeping pads, utility trenches, and crane runway coordination

 Execution Process

-• Constructability reviews around equipment, access, and utility corridors
+• Constructability reviews around equipment access corridors, crane picks, overhead clearances, and utility penetrations

-• Execution planning for outages, tie-ins, and commissioning windows
+• Outage window planning for utility tie-ins, equipment installation, and commissioning milestones on active campuses

-• Closeout documentation package for facilities and maintenance teams
+• Closeout documentation package covering as-built drawings, O&M manuals, and system commissioning records for facilities teams

 Related Services